-Term Work - The actual examination written by a student will, according to the policy of the subject department, constitute 40% - 70% of the mark reported.
-Therefore, term work is very important.
+Term Work - Term work written by a student will, according to the policy of the subject department, constitute 70% - 100% of the mark reported.
 Students are encouraged to keep up with assignments and to be prepared for unit tests.

 Examinations - Examinations are written in January and June.
-All students must write all examinationss for which they are scheduled.
+All students must write all examinations for which they are scheduled.
 Students who are failing a course must write the final examination in that course.
-SBDHS does not grant exemptions for examinationss.
+SBDHS does not grant exemptions for examinations.

 Missed Examinations - Students are required to be present at the prescribed dates and times for each of their examinations.
 Students are not to schedule vacations or job shifts during the examination period.
 A student who is absent from an examination due to illness must present a doctor's note for the date on which the examination was scheduled.
 The missed examination will be rescheduled for the day on which the student returns.
-NOTE: A student who misses an examination, without making prior arrangements with Administration, will be ineligible for the Honour Roll in either semester.
+NOTE: A student who misses an examination, without making prior arrangements with Administration, may be ineligible for the Honour Roll.

-Provincial Examinations - Manitoba Education and Training mandates provincial examinations in English and Mathematics at the Grade12 level which comprise 30% of the student's grade in the subject the examination is written.
+Provincial Examinations - Manitoba Education and Training mandates provincial examinations in English and Mathematics at the Grade 12 level which will comprise 30% of the student's overall grade.